economic problems of all types.

 is with the borrowers.

-Their experience with bad debt is just 3.47%.
-Even then Grameen
+Their experience with bad debt is just 0.9%.

-by Grameen as the cost of doing business and it also represents
+is seen by Grameen as the cost of doing business and it also

-to them a constant reminder that they need to improve in order
+represents to them a constant reminder that they need to improve

 Grameen has discovered Micro-Credit (based on their tried and